Rafael Mentzingen: Chattanooga Red Wolves

 Mentzingen returned to USL League One for the 2021 season, signing with Chattanooga Red Wolves on 12 February.
 He missed the first seven games of the season due to an undisclosed injury, eventually making his club debut on 26 June against Greenville Triumph.
 Mentzingen scored his first goal for the Red Wolves on 14 July against Tormenta FC.
 After coming on as a substitute, his header in the 87th minute gave Chattanooga a 2–1 victory.
 Although he played the full 90 minutes in just three matches all season, one of those came in Chattanooga's final game.
 In the semifinals of the 2021 USL League One Playoffs, he played all 120 minutes as the Red Wolves were eliminated in extra time by Greenville.
 After finishing the year with one goal from 17 appearances, Mentzingen had his contract option exercised by Chattanooga.

 Mentzingen finished 2022 with eight goals and four assists, scoring two of those goals in the League One playoffs.

 North Carolina FC

 On 29 December 2022, Mentzingen signed with North Carolina FC ahead of the 2023 season.

+Detroit City FC (second stint)

+On 1 April 2026, Detroit City FC, now in the pro USL Championship ranks compared to when he was with the team in 2018, announced they had signed Mentzingen to a contract for the 2026 season.